Sonobeat Seasons -Winter 1967-'68

 Lt.
 L Lamont Phemister, quoted in Lou Phillips' article Cinderella From Saigon in Stars and Stripes (Vol. 9, No. 37, December 12, 1965)

 Back in autumn 1967, Sonobeat records several tracks with The Conqueroo, a psychedelic rock band whose Austin contemporaries include the the 13th Floor Elevators and Shiva's Headband.
 The Conqueroo regularly performs at Austin's iconic Vulcan Gas CompanyThe Vulcan is Austin's first successful hippie music hall, opening in 1967 in an old warehouse at 316 Congress Avenue and closing in 1970., and pioneer a fusion of folk, rock, jazz, and blues performed to the background of a pulsating liquid light showPut water and colored oils in a small glass tray, add heat and an overhead projector, and you get a kinetic visual experience that plays well with hallucinogens. projected on the Vulcan's walls and ceiling.
 The autumn 1967 recordings aren't quite polished: the instrumental performances are rushed and rough around the edges, and Sonobeat producer/recording engineer Rim Kelley hasn't quite mastered the Vulcan Gas Company's unique acoustics.
 The band's original songs I've Got Time backed with 1 To 3 are re-recorded as winter comes to an end in March 1968, again using the Vulcan Gas Company as a remote recording studio.
 Sonobeat releases The Conqueroo's single with a double-sided black and white picture sleeve in spring 1968.
-An erroneous note on the sleeve indicates that the recordings are recorded "live", but in fact they're not; once again, they're recorded during the Vulcan's off-hours, when the hall is closed to the public.
+An erroneous note on the sleeve indicates that the recordings are recorded "live", but they're actually not; once again, they're recorded during the Vulcan's off-hours, when the venue is closed to the public.
 The single picks up a Best Bet review in the June 29, 1968, issue of national record and radio trade journal Cash Box.

 Lavender Hill Express